 Mast installed with three birdhouses.

-Hedgework @ PS 20 is a collaboration between Wes Heiss (Civic Space LLC), Antonina Simeti (Timbre Consultants), Mark Shepard (Center for Architecture and Situated Technologies (CAST)), and Marek Walczak (Civic Space LLC) with contributions from Timothy Noble (software/hardware development) and Johanna Kindvall (graphic design).
+Hedgework @ PS 20 is a collaboration between Wes Heiss (Civic Space LLC), Mark Shepard (Center for Architecture and Situated Technologies (CAST)), Antonina Simeti (Timbre Consultants), and Marek Walczak (Civic Space LLC) with contributions from Timothy Noble (software/hardware development) and Johanna Kindvall (graphic design).
 Thanks to the PS 20 PTA, Amanda Bonavita (chair of the PS 20 Green Arts Committee), and Mr. Jonathan Blumberg (gardening instructor).

 The project has been made possible by a grant from the NYC Public Schools (NYCPS) Office of Energy & Sustainability.
 Special thanks to Voltaic Systems for their generous support with the solar power system.
+Hedgework was originally commissioned by the Brooklyn Navy Yard Development Corporation and installed in 2024 as part of its public arts program.